nthiery/shared-sage-notebooks/2025-10-06-KLAIM2025-CouplingMathSoftware.md

 Maxima, Polymake, PARI/GP, or Singular required the dedicated work of dozens of researchers for up to four decades.
-SageMath, for example, combines together more than a hundred systems and databases, adding over a million lines of code, and offers thousands of mathematical objects to compute with.
+SageMath, for example, combines together more than a hundred systems and databases, adding over a million lines of code, and offers hundreds of mathematical objects to compute with.
 A major challenge in the design and implementation of such a system is therefore composability.